rachelisraeli/BankProject/README.md

 # BankProject

 ## Introduction
-BankProject is a project developed in C# using the .NET framework.
+BankProject is a backend application developed in C# using the .NET framework.
 The project is designed to manage banking operations, including functionalities such as account management, transaction tracking, and more.
 The project adheres to the SOLID design principles to ensure it is maintainable and scalable.